Entry Level Master's in Occupational Therapy

 Please see our additional information for applying as an International Student.

 Drug, Criminal Background & Child Abuse Clearances

 All students who are offered admission are required to have a criminal background check and child abuse clearance.
-In addition, PA students who are offered admission are required to be fingerprinted and undergo a drug test.
 Some clinical sites may require health professions and pharmacy students to be fingerprinted and/or undergo a drug test.
 The Office of Admissions will provide you with the appropriate information to complete these requirements, as needed.

 Clinical rotation and fieldwork sites that require a criminal background check, child abuse clearance and/or fingerprinting may deny a student’s participation in the clinical experience, rotation or fieldwork because of a felony or misdemeanor conviction or a record of child abuse.
 Clinical sites may also deny participation in clinical experiences for other reasons, such as failure of a required drug test, or inability to produce an appropriate health clearance.
 As participation in clinical experiences, rotations or fieldwork is a required part of the curriculum and a requirement for graduation, denial of participation by a clinical site may result in delay of graduation or the inability to graduate from the Program.